Spider Farmer SF600 and SF1000 Grow Light Review

 Included with the SF600 light, you’ll get a power cable, two hanging cables, and the instruction manual.
 You will not get ratcheting hanging ropes to easily change the light’s height.

 The unit has 384 individual LEDs mounted on a thin metal hood shield.
 It is a full spectrum light, with output across the PAR (photosynthetically active radiation) spectrum.
-In other words, the light looks like natural, white light, and won’t bother your eyes.
+In other words, the light looks like natural, white light, and won’t bother your eyes from across the room.

 In place of an external driver, the SF600 has surface mounted drivers.
 This means a lightweight, simple design that is ready to be plugged in right out of the box.